ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 * [Prepare your development environment for Azure development](https://docs.microsoft.com/en-us/learn/modules/prepare-your-dev-environment-for-azure-development/?WT.mc_id=udacity_learn-wwl)
 * [Implement a code workflow in your build pipeline by using Git and GitHub](https://docs.microsoft.com/en-us/learn/modules/implement-code-workflow/?WT.mc_id=udacity_learn-wwl)

-## Project: Deploy an Article CMS to Azure
+## Project: Deploy an Article CMS to Azure:

 It is exciting to take a look at what we will be creating in our <strong>final course project</strong>.
 Similar to many such systems that exist in the real world, we will be designing, building, and deploying an Article Content Management System (CMS), which will include the ability to :